Anida Yoeu Ali: Career

 Ali was an assistant professor in International Studies at Trinity College from 2015 to 2016.
 Ali's work with the group "I Was Born With Two Tongues" (1998-2003) is archived with the Smithsonian Asian Pacific American Program.
 Ali co-founded and was executive producer of the Mango Tribe (2000-2006), an alternative performance collective to voice the stories of Asian and Pacific Islander American women.
 History of the Mango Tribe is archived at the University of Chicago Special Collections Library in the Queer Asian American collection.
 She has received grants from the Rockefeller Foundation, Ford Foundation, the National Endowment of the Arts, and the Illinois Arts Council.
 She is a collaborative partner with Studio Revolt, a trans-nomadic artist run media lab.

 At the University of Washington Bothell, Ali does research as an Artist-in-Residence, while also teaching courses in literature, fine arts, and performance at the University.
 She focuses her research on artistic storytelling and how people can make their stake in the world through doing so.

 Ali has worked with filmmakers to create "1700% Project: Mistaken for Muslim" to address an increase in violence toward the Muslim community after the 9/11 terrorist attack.

 Worked on with her husband, a Japanese video producer named Masahiro Sugano, the video depicts a poet, dancer, angel, and prisoner speaking out against anti-Muslim hate crimes.
 This is also reinforced with images of hate crimes taking place, to show the disturbing nature of such discourse.

+In 2017, Ali's artwork The Red Chador disappeared after she was strip-searched and detained by immigration during a trip to Palestine.
+She discovered the artwork missing from her luggage once arriving in the USA.
+As a follow-up artwork, she announced The Red Chador as dead to make a statement about rising anti-Muslim sentiments, as well as other human rights violations and forced disappearances.